-- Section 1: Summary Data Sheet - Section 2; 2A: Summary of Candidate's Workload; Pandemic Impact Statement - Section 3: Departmental and College Guidelines - Section 4, 4A, 4B: CV, List of Collaborators, Representative Work - Section 5: Candidate Statement - Section 6, 6A, 6B: Teaching Portfolio - Section 7, 7A, 7B: Leadership, Extension, Service and Innovation Portfolio (Optional for career-track.) - Section 8, 8A: Membership Graduate or Interdisciplinary Programs for Candidates and Graduate or Other Interdisciplinary Program Evaluation by GIDP Chair and Committee - Section 9, 9A, 9B: Peer Observation and Nomination for Provost Award for Innovations in Teaching - Section 10, 10A, 10B: Letters from Independent External Reviewers and Collaborators - Section 11: Internal Evaluations for Promotion - Appendix A: Checklist for Shared Appointments - Appendix B: Sample of Department Criteria - Appendix C: Guidelines for Acknowledgment and Evaluation of Faculty Participation in GIDPs and other Interdisciplinary Units - Appendix D: Sample Letter to Evaluators - Appendix E: Sample Letters to Research Collaborators and Professional, Community, or Client Collaborators use Adobe Acrobat DC Pro to edit documents to searchable PDF format.
+- Section 1: Summary Data Sheet - Section 2;2A: Summary of Candidate's Workload; Pandemic Impact Statement - Section 3: Departmental and College Guidelines - Section 4, 4A, 4B: CV, List of Collaborators, Representative Work - Section 5: Candidate Statement - Section 6, 6A, 6B: Teaching Portfolio - Section 7, 7A, 7B: Leadership, Extension, Service and Innovation Portfolio (Optional for tenure-track, required for continuing track.) - Section 8, 8A: Membership Graduate or Interdisciplinary Programs for Candidates and Graduate or Other Interdisciplinary Program Evaluation by GIDP Chair and Committee - Section 9, 9A, 9B: Peer Observation and Nomination for Provost Award for Innovations in Teaching - Section 10, 10A, 10B: Letters from Independent External Reviewers and Collaborators - Section 11: Internal Evaluations for Promotion - Appendix A: Checklist for Shared Appointments - Appendix B: Sample of Department Criteria - Appendix C: Guidelines for Acknowledgment and Evaluation of Faculty Participation in GIDPs and other Interdisciplinary Units - Appendix D: Sample Letter to Evaluators - Appendix E: Sample Letters to Research Collaborators and Professional, Community, or Client Collaborators password through Adobe Creative Campus.)
+Department and unit coordinators or personnel can review the RPT Administrator Training slides (see Promotion Workshops) for information on how to use Adobe Acrobat DC Pro to edit documents to searchable PDF format.